garfix/richard-readthedocs/docs/source/introduction/tips.md

 The categories `aggregate`, `element` and `material` are not syntactic, like `noun` and `verb`.

-This library allows you to create a semantic grammar, and there are good use cases for it.
+The current library allows you to create a semantic grammar, and there are some good use cases for it.
 But you must be aware that the grammar you build is very domain-specific and there's a low chance of being able to reuse it in other projects.

 Adding some semantic grammar elements to any grammar is normal, however.

-## preposition or part of verb?

-How should we model "the river that flows from the Rwanda into the ocean"?
-Is this a single ditransitive verb "flow-from-into", or is the verb simply "flow" and are "from" and "into" to be modelled as prepositions?

 ## Events

 An event is an identifier of a predication that makes the predicate time-dependent.
 When your application uses events, use them for every predicate, even if you don't see the need for it right away.
 It's hard to add an event to a predicate later.